 Azab, N (2006) “Daydreaming: A possible fall of the twentieth century neighborhood unit.”
 Housing Symposium 3, High Commission for the Development of Arriyadh, 2006

+Baird, D., Feeley, M., Russell, P., & Wong, K. T. (2010).
+Alterations in scale: a cartography of urban frameworks.
+Antiquity - New Urbanism.
+University of Strathclyde, Department of Architecture.
+Glasgow: University of Strathclyde.

+Ben-Joseph, E. (2005).
+The code of the city: standards and the hidden language of place making.
+Cambridge, MA: MIT Press.

 Birch, E. (2002), “Five Generations of the Garden City: Tracing Howard’s Legacy in Twentieth- Century Residential Planning,” in From Garden City to Green City: The Legacy of Ebenezer Howard, ed.
 K. C. Parsons and D. Schuyler (Baltimore: Johns Hopkins University Press, 2002), 171-200.

 Duany, A. (2010).
 “And now the superblock is to be extinguished too?”
 Private email to P. Murrain, copied to the author.
 Used with permission.